Indian locomotive class WDG-4G: Operation

 The locomotive class operates out of two sheds (maintenance depots), each controlled by Wabtec (which acquired GE Transportation in 2018).
-One of the shed is in Ghandhidham, Gujarat under Western Railway zone while the other one is in Roza, Uttar Pradesh under Northern Railway Zone where a total of 500 locomotives have entered service.
-Remaining 500 GE locos will Hold at 250 locos at Gooty Diesel Shed and 250 Locos at Siliguri Diesel Shed.GE has said that, during operations, real time tracking will be undertaken for the locomotives to 'increase productivity and minimize time duration'.
+One of the sheds is under the Western Railway zone in Gandhidham, Gujarat, while the other one is under the Northern Railway zone in Roza, Uttar Pradesh, where a total of 438 locomotives have entered service (as of January 2026).
+The remaining 200 locos will be distributed between the Gooty Diesel Shed and Siliguri Diesel Shed.
+GE has said that real time tracking will be undertaken during the locomotives' operations to "increase productivity and minimize time duration".
 As part of its contract on the maintenance and upkeep of the locomotives, Wabtec has to keep 95% of the fleet in operational condition, failure of which would result in a penalty from Indian Railways.

 The locomotives are to take over the freight hauling duties from older locomotives in Indian Railways' fleet, mainly ALCO and EMD locos.
 The former was the last major import shipment for IR which was in 1962 when IR acquired the WDM-2 series of locomotives.
 The axle load of the locomotive has been kept at a minimal 22 tonnes per axle to allow operations all over the Indian Railway network which has a lower axle load limit.